 I developed 4 Ball Billiards 2012 through 2013 on my home table.
 I’d become bored of snooker and pool.
 Whilst traditional billiards was enjoyable, I wanted to create something with even more variety.

 4 Ball Billiards is my attempt to blend the best elements of all 3 games.
 I genuinely believe I’ve created a game that’s even more than the games that spawned it!

 I hope you enjoy the site and give the game a try.
 4 Ball Billiards is in continual evolvement and I welcome all comments on your experience of the game and any suggested improvements.

 4 Ball Billiards is the perfect combination of scoring and safety play.
 It allows players that use good tactics to compete with any other player – no matter what their skill level.

 4 Ball Billiards Balls Values – There are two cue balls, a red ball and a blue ball.
+The values are as follows.
 Opponent’s cue ball = 1 points, the Blue ball = 2 points, and the Red ball = 3 points.
 These are used in a variety of shots.

-Scoring – Unlike pool or snooker where only pots and fouls count, you aren’t limited to just one shot type.
+Scoring – Unlike pool or snooker where only pots and fouls count, you aren’t limited to just one shot type in 4 Ball Billiards.
 Instead, 4 Ball Billiards scores are made through a variety of shots.
-These include pots, ‘in offs’, cannons, plants and foul shots.
+These include pots, ‘in offs’, cannons and foul shots.
 These are discussed in detail in their own section further down the page.

 Nominating – In 4Ball there are often many shots available at any one time.
-To eliminate luck you must correctly announce a scoring shot you intend to make.
+To eliminate luck you must correctly announce one scoring shot you intend to make.
 Be careful!
 Get it wrong and you score nothing for the shot and play passes to your opponent!
 Forget to nominate and play also passes to your opponent!

 Winning – The winner of a game of 4 Ball Billiards is the first to 50 points or an agreed total.
 Games to 100, 200, 300, and 501 can be carried out dependent on skill level.For longer matches, the winner of a match is the first to win 5 games.